-There may be various issues you may cam around due to which you can face trouble logging in Windows 8.
+There may be various issues you may come around due to which you can face trouble logging in Windows 10/8.
 Previously, we’ve discussed the fix about the failure of Group Policy Client Service while logging in.
-Today, we’ll discuss about the temporary profile issue.
+Today, we’ll discuss the temporary profile issue.
 Actually, when you don’t login into Windows using correct user path directory, this issue came into play.

 You’ve Been Signed In With A Temporary Profile

 Using Registry Editor

 First, create a system restore point.
 Next backup all your data.

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.